Transfer news: United close in on Antony - NewsBreak

 BBC

-Chelsea may move for Manchester United and England defender Harry Maguire, 29, if they are unable to sign French centre-back Wesley Fofana, 21, from Leicester.(Evening Standard) Ajax are holding out for £84m for 22-year-old Brazil winger Antony, who is determined to push through a move to Manchester United.
-His representatives...
+What is said to be the cradle of railway travel has been earmarked as a nationally important archaeological site after a long campaign.
+The government recognition for Edge Hill Engine Station in Liverpool crowns 40 years of work by volunteers.
+Opening in 1830 as the first locomotive terminus, it was...

-Southampton vs Man Utd LIVE: Premier League latest score and goal updates as Casemiro starts on bench
+Southampton vs Man Utd LIVE: Premier League latest score and goal updates as visitors push for goal

 Manchester United travel to Southampton for Saturday’s early Premier League kick off as they look to build on the back of their impressive 2-1 victory over Liverpool last time out.
 Erik ten Hag’s men displayed a level of energy and intensity that has been lacking at Old Trafford in recent times and avoided a third consecutive defeat after losses to Brighton and Brentford.There is a now an optimism around the team and they will have to live up to their own standards if they are to beat a Southampton side that recorded their first win of the season against...